 Another wandering … and Progressivism.
 With the all-consuming issue of slavery finally resolved in 1865, America drifted off into a world of material self-preoccupation.
 The industrial demands of the Civil War had changed the American socio-economic dynamic deeply … as the momentum of industrialism merely gathered strength – greatly so – during the remaining part of the 1800s and into the early 1900s.
 The American industrial revolution had made some Americans very, very rich … at the same time that it drove landless young men to have to look to miserable service in the mines and manufacturing plants of those same wealthy individuals.

-This simply was not acceptable in a society founded fundamentally on the Biblical basis of the equality of a Americans under God, under the law, and under any decent sense of social concern that Americans were expected to have for each other's welfare.
+This simply was not acceptable in a society founded fundamentally on the Biblical basis of the equality of all Americans under God, under the law, and under any decent sense of social concern that Americans were expected to have for each other's welfare.
 Consequently, by the end of the 1800s and the beginning of the 1900s, a number of Americans decided to take whatever political action they could to correct this growing problem.
 We call these people the "Progressivists."

 Their Progressivism was not necessarily attempting to "reform" the constitutional basis of American society.
 Progressivism saw itself as simply attempting adjustments in the way America's constitutional order was supposed to offer the same opportunities, rewards and duties of all of its citizens.